 Another significant option for regular cold sore sufferers is to preventively take Valtrex tablets (Rx required) before those situations that usually bring on cold sores (prolonged exposure to cold / sun).

 Lysine, an essential amino acid (of the twenty-two standard amino acids, eight are called essential amino acids because the human body cannot synthesize them), has long been reported to be a helpful nutritional adjunct in preventing cold sores.
 A adult daily dose of 500 mg appears to provide quite a preventive benefit.

-Abreva is an over-the-counter cream for the treatment of cold sores; however, note that it only prevented from proceeding to blister stage 34% of the time, and reduced healing time by only one day – so … Abreva is not all that helpful or effective.
+Abreva is an over-the-counter cream for the treatment of cold sores; however, note that it prevented from proceeding to blister stage only 34% of the time, and reduced healing time by only one day (clinical results).